Somalis in the United Kingdom: Business and enterprise

 Somalis have a strong tradition in trade, with a long history of maritime enterprise stretching back to antiquity that includes possible commerce with ancient Britons based on rare commodities such as tin.
 In recent times, several Somali multinational companies have their headquarters in the UK, such as Omar A. Ali's Integrated Property Investments Limited, Alexander Yusuf's Villa and Mansion Architects, and Invicta Capital, which has an investment capital of £1.4 billion.
 A 2008 study on immigrant business in Britain highlighted that the level of community support enjoyed by Somali traders was high in comparison to other immigrant groups.
 In some areas, Somali enterprise has also begun replacing previously Indian-dominated business premises.
 Southall, for example, now features several Somali-oriented restaurants and cafés.
+Successful middle-class Somalis tend to often be northerners from Somaliland, and have had time to establish themselves in the country as they descend from earlier generation of immigrants.

 A study on Somali business owners in Leicester found that they were highly motivated and wielded substantial social capital.
 The researchers suggested that this in turn made it easier for the entrepreneurs to establish themselves in the area, hire personnel, exchange information regarding local business opportunities, and pool funds.
 They argued that this was contingent upon under-capitalization, market barriers and related spatial and sectoral restrictions.
 Consequently, the Somali establishments followed what they posited was the standard ethnic minority business paradigm of being mainly concentrated in very competitive markets, with finite return on investment and uncertain durability.